skrshe/gimme/readme.md

 # Functionality
 - work like a unix application: only print when when something important is happening
-- work with github like REST apis
+- work with github-like REST apis

 go to [wiki/options](options.md) for info